mkudija/mkudija.github.io/reading-notes/_md/2024-01-20-A Layman's Guide to the Liturgy of the Hours.md

 ## Chapter 4: But Isn't This a Prayer for Priests?
 - [[~Catechism of the Catholic Church|CCC]] 1174 cf *[[~Sacrosanctum concilium|SC]]* 84: The LOTH is truly the voice of the Bride herself addressed to her Bridegroom (34)
 	- Note for reading [[Vatican II]]: by nature the conciliar documents make the essential point without lengthy explication
 - Fr..
-Ed O'Flaherty, S.J. recommends reading the *[[~General Instruction of the Liturgy of the Hours|General Instruction of the Liturgy of the Hours]]* during Advent every year; it is the best introduction to the LOTH (38)
+Ed O'Flaherty, S.J. recommends reading the *[[2025-01-28-General Instruction of the Liturgy of the Hours|General Instruction of the Liturgy of the Hours]]* during Advent every year; it is the best introduction to the LOTH (38)

 ## Chapter 5: Is This a Prayer for the Family?
 - The LOTH is "the high point which family prayer can reach" (42, cf *[[~Marialis Cultus|Marialis Cultus]]* 54)